Lucky Core Industries: 1987–present: Mergers, acquisitions, and growth

-In 1995, ICI Pakistan Limited set up a US$490 million PTA manufacturing facility at Port Qasim, near Karachi, which was commissioned in 1998.
-In 2001, the business was demerged or spun off to form Pakistan PTA Limited, a subsidiary of ICI Plc UK.
+In 1995, ICI Pakistan Limited set up a US$490 million PTA manufacturing facility at Port Qasim, near Karachi, which was commissioned in 1998 to manufacture purified terephthalic acid (PTA) in Pakistan, aiming to complete the textile chain in Pakistan.
+The project was supported by the Government of Pakistan which gave incentives in form of favorable tariffs.
+In 2001, the business was demerged or spun off to form Pakistan PTA Limited, and later became a separate listed company.

-In 2008, Dutch paints and chemicals giant AkzoNobel bought out the global parent company Imperial Chemical Industries (ICI).
+In 2008, Dutch paints and chemicals giant AkzoNobel acquired the global parent company Imperial Chemical Industries (ICI).